flowxo/flowxo-sdk/README.md

 In addition to this, `grunt auth` also checks for the presence of a `PORT` environment variable to listen on.
 This allows you to use [Cloud9](https://c9.io) to fetch the credentials:

 - Browse to the "Preview" menu in C9 and click "Preview Running Application".
 You will see a new browser window open with your custom workspace URL.
-- The URL we use must be our custom cloud9 URL *without* https.
+- The URL we use must be our custom Cloud9 URL *without* https.
 You should default to http first unless your API provider will only call back to a https URL.
-- Don't forget that you will need to configure your callback URL with the OAuth provider so that they recognise your redirect uri as the same host on cloud9.
+- Don't forget that you will need to configure your callback URL with the OAuth provider so that they recognise your redirect URI as the same host on Cloud9.

-### Running Integration Tests
+## Running Integration Tests

 You run an integration test with